 |DEWALT DCF883M2||1,560 in-lb||3.4 LBS|

-From a rusty bolt to ones that simply do not want to shift.
-The latest cordless impact wrenches are designed exactly for these situations and use powerful batteries with a large amount of torque.
-Unlike the corded or air tool alternatives, you are able to move around freely without the restriction of a cord yet still have all the power needed.
+From a rusty bolt to those that simply don’t want to shift.
+The latest cordless impact wrenches are designed for these situations and use powerful batteries with a plenty of torque.
+Unlike the corded or air tool alternatives, you are able to move around freely without the restriction of a cord yet still have all the power you need.

-Features of the Ingersoll Rand W7150-K2 Impact Wrench include:
+Other features of the Ingersoll Rand W7150 K2 include: